cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 pre-shared key (PSK).
 See {{sec-properties}} for more details.

-The HPKE algorithm identifiers, i.e., the KEM `kem_id`, KDF `kdf_id`, and AEAD `aead_id` 2-byte code points, are assumed implicit from the implementation and not passed as parameters.
+The HPKE algorithm identifiers, i.e., the KEM `kem_id`, KDF `kdf_id`, and AEAD `aead_id` 2-byte code points as defined in {{ciphersuites}}, are assumed implicit from the implementation and not passed as parameters.
 The implicit `identifier` value used within `LabeledExtract` and `LabeledExpand` is defined based on them as follows:

 ~~~
 identifier = concat(